giantswarm/docs/src/content/platform-overview/architecture/index.md

 ### Compute

-The Kubernetes cluster is represented in VMware Cloud Directior by a vAPP of the same name that contains one virtual machine for each node.
+The Kubernetes cluster is represented in VMware Cloud Director by a vAPP of the same name that contains one virtual machine for each node.
 Note that our setup also supports naming conventions for virtual machine names based on go templates.
 When a node is created, a virtual machine is provisioned in the cluster's vAPP using a vAPP template stored in a specific catalog.
 When configuring the control plane nodes or a node class for a node pool, several parameters can be set for the virtual machines such as the sizing policy, placement policy, virtual disk size and storage profile.

 ### Storage